The Power of Social Media in Recruiting Fresh Research Participants

 Social media has never been more popular.

-And younger generations clock up even more hours, with recent research suggesting they spend a staggering nine hours a day on social media platforms (yes, you read that right - they spend more time than the average working day on social platforms!).
+And younger generations clock up even more hours, with recent research suggesting Gen Z spend a staggering nine hours a day on social media platforms—more than the average working day!

 4 reasons recruiting research participants through social media generates better results in qualitative market research: